-This governance takes the form of setting 3 4 out strategic direction for the services.
-It creates 5 policies for the operation of the service, it hires the 6 police executives, it monitors the delivery of the services and holds the service to account for results.
-7 8 Like most oversight bodies, its role is to 9 ensure the delivery of good police services.
+1 peacekeeper activities on behalf of the individual or 2 collective First Nations.
+3 This governance takes the form of setting 4 out strategic direction for the services.
+It creates 5 policies for the operation of the service, it hires the 6 police executives, it monitors the delivery of the 7 services and holds the service to account for results.
+8 Like most oversight bodies, its role is to 9 ensure the delivery of good police services.
 It is also 10 to ensure that police services are delivered without 11 operational, political interference, serving as a buffer 12 between the lawmakers and the police.
-13 Individual Indigenous people boards ensure 14 community involvement and that community values are 15 reflected in the police services being provided for their 16 nations -- or nations and territories.
-17 The Council is cognizant of the important 18 work that is being implemented by the MMIWG Commission -19 you the commissioners - the loss of one woman, as stated 20 before, or girl, or man, or boy, from our individual 21 respective communities, is one too many.
+13 Individual Indigenous people boards ensure 14 community involvement and that community values are 15 reflected in the police services being provided for their 16 nations or nations and territories.
+17 The Council is cognizant of the important 18 work that is being implemented by the MMIWG Commission - 19 you the commissioners - the loss of one woman, as stated 20 before, or girl, or man, or boy, from our individual 21 respective communities, is one too many.

-The fact that this remains prevalent in our communities underscores the need for First Nations police and peacekeeping services in our communities and those services would be based on the holistic model of First
+The fact that this remains prevalent in our

+communities underscores the need for First Nations police

+and peacekeeping services in our communities and those

+services would be based on the holistic model of First

-Nations community safety and governance of those entities.
-With the introduction of the selfadministered First Nations police services and the peacekeeping services to Indigenous communities, they have been able to address some of the deep distrust that is entrenched in Indigenous communities.
+2 With the introduction of the self- 3 administered First Nations police services and the 4 peacekeeping services to Indigenous communities, they have 5 been able to address some of the deep distrust that is 5 entrenched in Indigenous communities.

-7 Indigenous approaches and concepts to 8 policing have always been introduced through Indigenous 9 involvement even in municipal police boards.
-This kind of 10 -- with some kind -- with more resourcing provided, albeit 11 at a rate that is insufficient to meet the standards and 12 requirements for police services in other parts of the 13 country, this more resourcing can progress to success.
+Indigenous approaches and concepts to policing have always been introduced through Indigenous involvement even in municipal police boards.
+This kind of - with some kind - with more resourcing provided, albeit at a rate that is insufficient to meet the standards and requirements for police services in other parts of the country, this more resourcing can progress to success.

-14 Research has shown as well that First 15 Nations that adopt a self-administered model have a police 16 service that's highly active in the community.
-Engaging 17 in activities where they provide engagement for positive, 18 preventative and problem-solving activities, such as --19 some of the activities that local police services have 20 engaged in are things like local sports, or just talk-21 shows, or attending school functions; all positive 22 presence in the communities.
+Research has shown as well that First

+Nations that adopt a self-administered model have a police service that's highly active in the community.
+Engaging in activities where they provide engagement for positive, preventative and problem-solving activities, such as -- some of the activities that local police services have engaged in are things like local sports, or just talk-shows, or attending school functions; all positive presence in the communities.